 During administrative change, organisations often take over functions from another organisation. where this is the case, your organisation must give notice to the Chief Archivist of the transfer of associated records within 3 months of the transfer.

 All public records that have been in existence for 25 years, or are about to be transferred to Archives New Zealand, must be have their access status determined as either open or restricted.

 Similarly, when local authority records become local authority archives, these classifications must be applied.

-You can read more about determining access status in our Guide to determining access status
+You can read more about determining access status in our Access guide.

 Providing access to records